pjsier/chicago-elections-archive/site/about.md

 # About

-This site is an open source, volunteer project to make it easier to access the historical results of Chicago elections.
+This site is an open source, volunteer project to make it easier to access the results of Chicago elections.

 ## Data issues